modularizer/heap/README.md

 #### Goals
 * The homebuyer is able to afford to buy and live in a home they otherwise couldn't afford
+* Mortgage payments approximately match the cost of renting a similar home
 * The investor beats the real estate market due to their amplified participation in the appreciation of the home
 * The investor gets a comparable return on investment to buying a home and renting it out without the hassle and risk of being a landlord
 * The investor is able to help one or more homebuyers afford a home they otherwise couldn't afford
 * The contract hopefully has a net positive effect on society and the economy by increasing home ownership rates and reducing wealth inequality
 * The contract is a win-win for both parties and is a much better deal than renting for the homebuyer

+#### Target Homebuyers
+1. Renters!
+Lots of renters who would like to own a home but can't afford to and might not even look into options because they think it is too expensive
+2. Mortgage seekers and down payment assistance seekers who are considering taking on a huge amount of debt to buy a home might be happy to find a way involving way less debt to the bank and none to the investor
+3. People buying cheap homes with far commutes.
+This contract could enable them to buy a more expensive home closer to work or the area they want to live in
+4. People buying homes too small for their family.
+This contract could enable them to buy a larger home that fits their family better

+#### Target Investors
+1. Future landlords who are considering buying a home and renting it out
+2. People who are saving up to buy a home of their own.
+By putting their money in an investment which beats the real estate market, they can save up for a home faster
+3. Long-term investors in stocks like Berkshire Hathaway, who are looking for a way to diversify their portfolio and profit from the real estate market
+4. People who are looking for a way to make a positive impact on society and the economy

 #### Investor Outcomes
 * The investor makes a profit if the home appreciates
-  * If the market goes up 4% per year, the investor would make ~8% per year on their investment over the 30 year term
+  * If the market goes up 4% per year, the investor would make ~6% per year on their investment over the 30 year term
     * In the early years of the contract, the investor would make a much higher percentage than this
-    * The average holding period for a home is 13 years, in which time the investor would make ~11% ROI/year if the market goes up 4%/year
-    * In the first 13 years, the investor's return on investment would be the same as if they had bought a $160,000 home and rented it out for $1723/month! (the same % ROI of buying a $800,000 home and renting it out for $8615/month!!)
-    * Basically, the investor makes MORE than they would as a landlord, but with less hassle and risk and better societal impact
+    * Basically, the investor makes similar to what they would as a landlord, but with less hassle and risk and better societal impact

 #### Homebuyer Outcomes
-* The homebuyer pays ~28% less per month on their mortgage than they would if they had bought the same house without the contract
+* The homebuyer pays ~30% less per month on their mortgage than they would if they had bought the same house without the contract
-* Alternatively, the homebuyer can afford a home that is ~25% more expensive than they could otherwise afford (keeping monthly payments the same)
+* Alternatively, the homebuyer can afford a home that is ~43% more expensive than they could otherwise afford (keeping monthly payments the same)
-* Alternatively, the homebuyer could buy a home ~10-15% more expensive AND save ~10-15% on their monthly mortgage payment
+* Alternatively, the homebuyer could buy a home ~15-20% more expensive AND save ~15-20% on their monthly mortgage payment
 * Homebuyer gets to feel like they own a home, with fewer restrictions than renting, and the ability to pass on the home to their heirs
 * Homebuyer paying a similar monthly rate to renting, but they are building equity in a home and can profit from the appreciation of the home (albeit less than the investor and less than if they owned 100% of the home, but WAY more than if they were renting)